bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========
-Version 4.0.4:
+Version 4.1.0:
 New tool: show recently modified pages and content elements.
 Layout adapted to TYPO3 11.
+Runs now with PHP 8.1 too.
 Checking of start- and endtime added.

 Version 4.0.1: